Ease of Use

 Unfortunately, you cannot change the axes for the evaluator plots.
 This would make it a bit easier to dive into the data as it would enable you to plot one variable against another.
 The way the evaluator module is currently set up, the plots can be somewhat difficult to interpret once you start including multiple data categories.

 The simulator works similarly to the evaluator, except that you can see how your profit and loss would change by changing your trading behavior.
 For example, you could see how much your profits would increase if you eliminate all trades that are tagged with a specific mistake.
 You can also see how your profits would change if you only traded a specific subset of setups, or on certain days of the week.
+It’s a great way to see what’s working well, what’s not, and what trading strategies you should stick to for future trades.

 The trade management feature is only available to Elite subscribers.
 This feature is comparable to the simulator but isn’t as user-friendly as some of TraderSync’s other modules.